-The Level K Primer set includes the Level K Primer: Course Book, My First Reading Book, and 20 songs.
+The Level K Primer set includes the Level K Primer: Course Book, My First Reading Book, and 20 learning songs.
 The course book and the reader can be purchased as either printed books or downloadable files, while the songs are only available as downloadable files.

-The Level K Primer teaches the sounds of consonants and both short and long vowels, but it teaches the most common sounds, leaving the less common sounds for later.
+The Level K Primer teaches the sounds of consonants and both short and long vowels, but it teaches the most common sounds, leaving the less common sounds for later courses.
 Still, this is more than you would expect from a course labeled as a primer.
-From the first lesson, the course simultaneously teaches both upper and lower case letters as children learn to identify sounds of a particular letter within words as well as how to print that letter.
+From the first lesson, the course simultaneously teaches both upper case and lower case letters as children learn to identify sounds a particular letter makes within words as well as how to print that letter.
 Children learn to isolate sounds in the first three lessons, and the fourth lesson has them blend the sounds together to read the words at and cat.
 They continue working on these skills throughout the course as they learn the different letters.

 When you purchase the Level K Primer, you receive a free download link for the 20 songs.
 The songs teach the sounds of the letters, including both long and short vowel sounds.
 These songs are not scheduled into the lessons, so it is up to you to determine if and when to use them.

 The Level K Primer adds an interesting twist by including images of a few paintings and using them for children to practice phonics.
-For instance, in Lesson 15, a painting of a girl alongside a dog with an umbrella in its mouth is used as the parent asks the child questions such as: “What letter does UMBRELLA start with?”, “What letter does the word HAT start with?”, and “What letter does the word HAT end with?”
-(Lesson 15).
+For instance, in Lesson 15, a painting of a girl alongside a dog with an umbrella in its mouth is used as the parent asks the child questions such as: “What letter does UMBRELLA start with?”, “What letter does the word HAT start with?”, and “What letter does the word HAT end with?.”

 While most courses from The Good and the Beautiful have Christian content, I found none in this course.

 The Level K Primer seems very advanced for pre-kindergartners.
-It wasn’t that long ago that the content of this course was considered kindergarten and first-grade-level material.
+It wasn’t that long ago that the content of this course was considered appropriate for kindergarten and first grade.
 Some pre-k children will not yet have the fine motor skills to be able to do even the small amount of writing and cutting required, and some won’t be able to sit still long enough for the lessons.
 While you can break up the lessons into shorter sessions, don’t be overzealous about having a pre-k child complete this course, since he or she might not be developmentally ready for a year or more.
 On the other hand, if your child is ready for early academics, the Level K Primer offers an attractive option that is easy to use.